 One approach to supporting the wireless environment is that of the so-called "walled garden."
 Here the protocols in use within the wireless environment are specifically adapted to the wireless world.
 The transport protocols can account for the low bandwidth, the longer latency, the BERs, and the variability within all three of these metrics.
 In this model, Internet applications interact with an application gateway to reach the wireless world, and the application gateway uses a wireless transport protocol and potentially a modified version of the application data to interact with the mobile wireless device.
-The most common approach is extension of the World Wide Web client into the mobile wireless device, using some form of proxy server at the boundary of the wireless network and the Internet.
-This is the approach adopted by the Wireless Access Protocol Forum (WAP) [14].
+The most common approach is interaction of Internet-based services with a wireless realm using some form of proxy server at the boundary of the wireless network and the Internet.

-An alternative approach lies in extending not only the World Wide Web to a mobile handset, but also allowing mobile devices to access a complete range of Internet-based services as the functional objective.
+An alternative approach lies in allowing mobile devices to access a complete range of Internet-based services as the functional objective.
 In this approach, the intent is to allow the mobile wireless device to function as any other Internet-connected device, and there is a consequent requirement for some form of end-to-end direct IP continuity, and an associated requirement for end-to-end TCP functionality, where the TCP path straddles both wired and wireless segments.
 Ensuring the efficient operation of TCP in this environment is an integral part of the development of such an environment.
-Given that TCP must now work within a broader environment, it is no longer a case of adjusting TCP to match the requirements of the wireless environment, but one of attempting to provide seamless interworking between the wired and wireless worlds (Figure 4).
+Given that TCP must now work within a broader environment, it is no longer a case of adjusting TCP to match the requirements of the wireless environment, but one of attempting to provide seamless interworking between the wired and wireless worlds.